Anthony Fauci Says Donald Trump ‘Did Listen’ To Data Before Extending Social Distancing Guidelines

 — Jennifer Jacobs (@JenniferJJacobs) March 30, 2020

-Fauci also expanded on a comment he made Sunday when he told CNN’s Jake Tapper that there could be 100,000 or more deaths and millions of confirmed cases from the COVID-19 pandemic.
-When asked if so many deaths were a reasonable expectation with measures such as social isolating in place, Fauci said he “wouldn’t be surprised” if such a high amount of casualties were reached.
+Fauci also expanded on a comment he made Sunday, when he told CNN’s Jake Tapper that there could be 100,000 or more deaths — and millions of confirmed cases — in the United States as a result of the COVID-19 pandemic.
+When asked if so many deaths were a reasonable expectation with measures such as social isolating in place, Fauci said he “wouldn’t be surprised” if COVID-19 escalated to this level.

 “If you look at seasonal flu, we had a bad season in 2017-18.
 We lost over 60,000 people just in a seasonal flu.
 This is clearly worse than that.
 So I would not be surprised.
 I don’t want to see it.
 I’d like to avoid it.
 But I wouldn’t be surprised if we saw 100,000 deaths.”

-Fauci did note that his projections are prone to shift due to the fact that the virus has become a “moving target” for healthcare officials.
+Fauci did note that his projections are prone to shift, due to the fact that the virus has become a “moving target” for healthcare officials.